 Entries open mid-July and close late October 2018.
 Winner automatically agrees to perform their winning song at the request of ACMF for a 12 month period from mid-November.
 Exact dates when these are advised.

 ‘The competition is open to young people aged 12-21 years.
 To enter write a 30 second composition and submit a score and recording online’.

 Applications opened in February 2018 and submissions close 5pm, 5 June 2018.
 Selected people announced on 29 June 2018..

 - Australian Singing Competition

 ‘Australia’s richest and most prestigious competition for young opera and classical singers’.
 Suited to senior secondary and tertiary students.
 Find all details and dates on the How to enter page.

 - Music : Count Us In

+National Songwriting Competition.
 ‘For all schools - primary and secondary, State and independent, metropolitan, regional and remote.
 Registration is free’.

-- Triple J Unearthed High Competition
+- Unearthed High

 ‘We’re looking for the BEST act in high school’.
 At least 50% of the group/act must be in high school.
 Details on site.